 The financial services industry generally prospers in periods of economic growth and stable geopolitical conditions and benefits from capital markets that are transparent, liquid and buoyant and experience positive investor sentiment.
-Whilst macroeconomic indicators have improved since the global financial crisis which occurred in the second half of 2008 and early 2009 and the market disruption caused by certain countries in the European Union experiencing debt servicing problems in 2011 and 2012, any future increase in market volatility could result in a material reduction in the availability of financing, both for financial institutions and their customers, compelling many financial institutions to rely on central banks and governments to provide liquidity and, in some cases, additional capital.
+Any future increase in market volatility could result in a material reduction in the availability of financing, both for financial institutions and their customers, compelling many financial institutions to rely on central banks and governments to provide liquidity and, in some cases, additional capital.
+More recently, the anticipated exit of the UK from the European Union has also caused, and threatens to continue to be a source of, market disruption, particularly with respect to the UK and its main trading partners in Europe.
 Enhanced credit risks could arise from a general deterioration in local or global economic conditions or from systemic risks within the financial systems.
-A recent source of potential risk in the global financial system comes from tightening monetary policy in the U.S. Interest rates in the U.S. have risen since the U.S. Federal Reserve Bank announced in May 2013 that it would begin reducing its quantitative easing programme (involving purchases by the U.S. Federal Reserve Bank of U.S. treasury bonds and mortgage-backed securities) and as the U.S. Federal Reserve Bank has repeatedly stated that it expects to increase its policy interest rate in the near future.
+A recent source of potential risk in the global financial system comes from tightening monetary policy in the U.S. Short-term interest rates in the U.S. have risen since the U.S. Federal Reserve Bank increased its policy interest rate by 25 basis points in December 2015 and has repeatedly stated that it expects to increase such rate in further incremental steps in the near future.
 Higher U.S. interest rates have led to capital flows out of emerging markets and into advanced economies and a stronger U.S. dollar.
-As a result, the burden of servicing U.S. dollar denominated debt has increased along with credit and systemic risks.
+As a result, the burden of servicing U.S. dollar-denominated debt has increased along with credit and systemic risks.
 These factors have also led to tighter financial conditions and slower growth in emerging markets.
-Governments around the world, including in Oatar and some of the other countries in the Middle East and North Africa ("MENA") region, have taken actions intended to stabilise financial markets and prevent the failure of financial institutions.
+Governments around the world, including in Qatar and some of the other countries in the Middle East and North Africa ("MENA") region, have taken actions intended to stabilise financial markets and prevent the failure of financial institutions.
 See "Banking Industry and Regulation in Qatar".

 Changes in interest rates and/or widening credit spreads can create a less favourable environment for certain of QNB Group's businesses and could lead to a decrease in the demand for certain loans and other products and services offered by the QNB Group.
-In addition, fluctuations in interest rates and credit spreads have affected the fair value of financial instruments held by ONB.
+In addition, fluctuations in interest rates and credit spreads have affected the fair value of financial instruments held by QNB.